eaplatanios/jelly-bean-world/README.md

 ### Implementation

 The core library is implemented in **C++** and has no dependencies.
 It should be able to run on Mac, Linux, and Windows.
-We already provide a **Python** API that is quite simple to use and extend.
-APIs for other languages should also be easy to implement.
+We already provide **Python** and **Swift** APIs that are quite simple to use and extend.
+APIs for other languages are also easy to implement.

 ## Troubleshooting